 The Boston State House

-- Anne Hutchinson believed that both men and women could receive grace only from God, and she accused the ministers of preaching that “good works” signified holiness.
+- Anne Hutchinson believed that both men and women could receive grace only from God, and she accused the ministers of preaching that “good works” signified holiness instead.
 Women were attracted to the prayer meetings she held in her home partly because her beliefs put women’s souls on an equal footing with men’s souls.
 As you can imagine, that was not a popular view amongst the men of power in her time.
 She was a respected midwife and wife of an established merchant, but was banished from Boston in 1638 for heresy.

 - Mary Dyer was a Quaker whose beliefs were similar to those of Hutchinson.
 Mary had that going against her, plus she was a Quaker, and the Quaker religion was not allowed in Massachusetts at that time.
 Mary refused to be silenced, despite being banished twice from Boston.
 The third time she spoke up, she was hanged on Boston Common.
 This statue is quite poignant, I think due to it’s placement overlooking the Commons.